lclh813/DB_EDA/README.md

  |      3 | GRAP           | Grape      |

 ### 2.3.
 Data Processing
-- Combine Data1 and Data2 in condition that the first 4 letters of "fruit Name ID" in Data1 are identical with "Fruit Type ID" in Data2.
+- Combine Data1 and Data2 in such a condition that the first 4 letters of "fruit Name ID" in Data1 are identical with "Fruit Type ID" in Data2.
 - Summarize what kind of fruits are often reordered by each store.

  | Store   | Fruit Type     |